Spotify to FLAC: How to Download Lossless FLAC Audio 2025

 - Work with Spotify Free or Premium accounts (but quality always depends on what your account can stream).

-- Preserve ID3 tags (artist, album, track number, year, artwork) and even download lyrics as .lrc files in supported modes
+- Preserve ID3 tags (artist, album, track number, year, artwork) and even download lyrics as .lrc files

 How to Download Spotify to FLAC With MusicFab